What is We Play!?

 - Clear space on the floor that you can both sit down in

-- Get the timer out to set up the train set or dinosaurs together
+- Get the timer out to set up the train set, dinosaurs or other toys together

 Tips for using the sand timer

-- The timer can be turned over to time setting up, after you have set up the train tracks or dinosaurs together, to indicate the special time, or both.
+- The timer can be turned over to time setting up, after you have set up the toys together, to indicate the special time, or both.

 - The timer gives the child a sense of time and turn taking.